• Level of education

 Description

-This teaching unit (UE) is part of block 2 of the skills targeted by the L3 Bio²S, i.e."Preparing, designing and running a bioproduction process".
+This teaching unit (UE) is part of block 2 of the skills targeted by L3 Bio²S, namely "Preparing, designing, and conducting a bioproduction process."

-DSP or DownStream Processing are the downstream processes in the biomedicine production chain.
-They correspond to the extraction and purification of the molecule of interest (recombinant protein or monoclonal antibody derived from a hybridoma).
-Distribution/packaging and related controls will also be covered.
+DSP or DownStream Processing procedures are the downstream procedures in the production chain of a biopharmaceutical.
+They involve the extraction and purification of the molecule of interest (recombinant protein or monoclonal antibody derived from a hybridoma).
+This EU will also cover distribution/packaging aspects and related controls.

 1) Knowledge of equipment (cell lysis, chromatography, filtration, freeze-drying, etc.)